 - Data Modelers and Data Architects: ER/Studio Data Architect is critical for organizations concerned with eliminating data redundancy, creating an enterprise view of data assets, and assisting development with making informed decisions about how best to reuse elements pre-defined by the enterprise.
 Its powerful logical (non-database or technology specific) analysis and design environment helps to normalize and create an enterprise view of the objects concerning the data managed by an organization.
-More importantly, it can communicate this quickly through powerful reporting and metadata exchange mechanisms throughout the enterprise. - Database Administrators and Database Developers: Managing databases can be incredibly difficult without a blueprint or roadmap to understand important object dependencies.
+More importantly, it can communicate this quickly through powerful reporting and metadata exchange mechanisms throughout the enterprise. - Database Administrators and Database Developers: Managing databases is incredibly difficult without a blueprint or roadmap to understand important object dependencies.
 ER/Studio Data Architect's round-trip engineering capabilities including database reverse-engineering provide database administrators (DBAs) or developers with important physical data models in seconds.
-These models can be used as powerful and efficient change management platforms, allowing users to update a model with the required changes which need to be implemented at the database and automatically generate DBMS-specific, syntactically correct, alteration or database DDL. - Business and IT Managers: ER/Studio Data Architect's robust reporting facilities allow critical information about designs to the enterprise to be delivered in seconds.
-This heavily leveraged and beneficial capability of ER/Studio Data Architect allows users to provide, in literally seconds, clear, easily navigable and safe-to-distribute documentation about a database or enterprise data model to those who need to review it.
+These models are powerful and efficient change management platforms, allowing users to update a model with the required changes necessary at the database and automatically generate DBMS-specific, syntactically correct, alteration or database DDL. - Business and IT Managers: ER/Studio Data Architect's robust reporting facilities allow you to deliver critical information about designs to the enterprise in seconds.
+This heavily leveraged and beneficial capability of ER/Studio Data Architect allows users to provide, in literally seconds, clear, easily navigable and safe-to-distribute documentation about a database or enterprise data model to those who need to review it. - Data Stewards and Data Governance Teams: Allow stewards to manage a Business Glossary of Business Terms and relate them to data models to ask the important questions "what information is important to us?" and "where is that information?"